 What many don’t know is that as powerful as he is, and as wild as he may seem, he is very honorable and extremely just.
-He is the embodiment of divine or karmic justice, and the only reason some view him as evil is because of their own guilt.
-Of course he will seem bad to bad people, especially if they are hypocrites with much to hide.
-Every time their hypocrisy is revealed, the energy around that revelation can be attributed to the Elegua force of nature.
+He is the embodiment of divine or “karmic” justice or universal balance.
+The only reason some view him as evil is because of their own guilt.
+Of course he will seem bad to bad people and hypocrites.
+He assures that all actions will have consequences.

 Elegua as the gatekeeper is important for a few reasons.
 One of the most important in metaphysics is that one must approach spirituality in the right mind.
 It is crucial to respect nature and the spirits of nature, and not treat them like our servants.
 They are not obligated to us.
 We are obligated to them.
 In the case of key ancestors whose fame led them to be honored as Orishas because they exemplified a particular energy, they did not come from us.
 We came from them.
 It is their genes, inventions, or cultural legacy that enhances our lives.

 So before one asks anything of another Orisha or attempts to communicate with them, one asks permission from Elegua, which is symbolic of getting into the proper Elegua mindset.
 This allows us to understand what we are being told.

 Think about it: whenever a person in authority spreads a harmful idea, it is usually because they have forgotten that they are subject to nature, and this blinds them to any true messages from it or from God who created all nature.
 They come to believe that they are not subject to natural law, and then that they can hide from God.
 It is more than a slippery slope.
 It’s a cliff.

 The force of Death itself however, is called Iku in Africa.
 It doesn’t have a persona as much as a presence, though she is recognized as a being.
 So Death is related to by humans through Esu as the gatekeeper of Death.